I hear from people worldwide experiencing what I struggled with years ago when my life lacked meaning and purpose.

 I realized that the dark night of the soul was the bridge between the first half of my life and the second half.
 The first half was where I fulfilled all my roles, and the second half was where my soul guided me.

 As I emerged from the dark night of the soul, I made changes to reconnect with my soul’s purpose; I needed to navigate my life in a new way and be guided from the inside out.
 I found this both challenging and exhilarating.
-I intuitively knew I was on the right track, although I experienced some resistance.
-I explored this more deeply in the article, The Biggest Reason We Get Stuck When Seeking A More Meaningful Life.
+I intuitively knew I was on the right track, although I needed to find the courage to follow a path that felt true to my soul.

 My journey through the dark night of the soul was ultimately about a midlife awakening; however, I hear from younger folks worldwide who are awakening to a more profound sense of meaning and purpose as young adults.